werf/werf/docs/pages/documentation/advanced/ci_cd/gitlab_ci_cd.md

 werf requires access to the following nodes it uses:

 - to the git repository where the application code is stored;
-- to the Docker registry;
+- to the container registry;
 - to the Kubernetes cluster.

 ### Seting up the runner